dangmoody/Builder/README.md

 ### Configs

-Configs are a totally optional part of building with Builder.
+Configs are a completely optional part of building with Builder.
 You don't have to use them if you don't want to.

 ```cpp
 builder build.cpp --config=debug
 ```

-The name of the config can be whatever you want it to be.  `BuilderOptions::config` will be set to the config that you pass in via the command line, which you can then use inside `set_builder_options` to configure your build by config.
+The name of the config can be whatever you want it to be.  `BuilderOptions::config` will be set to the config that you pass in from the command line, so you can then use inside `set_builder_options` to configure your build by config.

 See `BuilderOptions` inside `builder.h` for a full list of options, what they do, and how Builder uses them.

 Builder also has other entry points:
-* `on_pre_build( BuilderOptions* )` - This gets run just before your program actually gets compiled.
+* `on_pre_build()` - This gets run just before your program actually gets compiled.
-* `on_post_build( BuilderOptions* )` - This gets run just after your program actually gets compiled.
+* `on_post_build()` - This gets run just after your program actually gets compiled.
 * `set_visual_studio_options( VisualStudioSolution* )` - Generates a Visual Studio solution (see below).

 ## Visual Studio

-Builder supports generating a Visual Studio solution, but this time you must use the entry point `set_visual_studio_options( VisualStudioSolution* )`.
+Builder also supports generating Visual Studio solutions.

+### Generating a Visual Studio Solution

+You must use an entry point called `set_visual_studio_options( VisualStudioSolution* )`:
-Example usage:

 ```cpp
 // build.cpp